 The follicular phase constitutes the first half of the menstrual cycle: that's the first two out of four weeks.
 The first day of your cycle can be recognised as the first day of your period.
 During the follicular phase the female hormone oestrogen begins at its lowest point, climbing slowly during the first week and peaking around the end of the second week before falling sharply as ovulation takes place.
-Ovulation is when an egg departs from your ovaries and begins to travel toward your uterus.

 This is a great time to focus on making progress in your training.